 M10.00: Idiopathic gout Multiple sites

-You have gout that is causing inflammation in some of your joints.
+You have gout, which is causing discomfort in different parts of your body.

 On medical documents, the ICD code is often appended by letters that indicate the diagnostic certainty or the affected side of the body.

 - G: Confirmed diagnosis